kunstmusik/blue-manual/docs/users/concepts/polyObjects.md

 the same way.

 ## Best Practices

+### Separate notes with dissimilar behavior into their own PolyObjects

 Let's say you're making a PolyObject with lots of regular notes whose p4 field represents the pitch.
 At some point you also want to insert a note